-Discover the ancient Incan Civilization in its former capital Cusco, Peru through first-hand anthropological research and visits to historical Andean sites.
+Discover the ancient Inca Civilization in its former capital Cusco, Peru, through first-hand anthropological research and visits to historical Andean sites.

 • Living and studying in Cusco, and learning about the culture and history of the Andes

-• Visit Machu Picchu, a UNESCO World Heritage site and one of the Seven Wonders of the world
+• Visiting Machu Picchu, a UNESCO World Heritage site and one of the Seven Wonders of the World

 • June 16 – July 20, 2019